SJTUBME-QianLab/GBM-STCEM/README.md

 # GBM STCEM

-This repository will hold the PyTorch code of our paper *A Spatial-Transformation-Based  Causality-Enhanced Model for Glioblastoma Progression Diagnosis*.
+This repository will hold the PyTorch code of our paper *A Spatial-Transformation-Based  Causality-Enhanced Model for Glioblastoma Multiforme Progression Diagnosis*.

 The complete codes will be released once the paper is published.